Magneto (Marvel Comics): Powers and abilities

 Magneto has been frequently depicted as able to resist all but the strongest or most unexpected of telepathic attacks.
 A number of explanations have been proposed for his unusually strong resistance to telepathy, among them: (a) technology wired into his helmet (the explanation given in several comic plotlines), (b) some physical aspect of his electromagnetic powers that can interfere with telepathy (he once used the Earth's magnetic field to dampen the powers of all telepaths within his reach), (c) latent telepathic powers of his own or (d) sheer force of will (cf. X-Men #2).
+The most commonly used iteration of Magneto's resistance to telepathy is his helmet which he had specially built to prevent Charles Xavier or any other high level telepath of reading, influencing or controlling his thoughts.
 The theme of latent telepathic powers has been explored in a number of stories, among them the Secret Wars limited series.
 In some of his earliest appearances, Magneto was depicted as capable of engaging in astral projection.
 He has used Cerebro to locate mutants at great distances while leading the New Mutants.
 He has also, on rare occasions, been shown reading others' dreams, issuing telepathic commands, and probing the minds of others.
 He has demonstrated the ability to shield his mind, while in intense meditation, so completely that even Emma Frost was not able to read his thoughts, despite being directly in front of him and actively attempting to do so.

 In addition to his powers, Magneto has many other skills.
 He is a genius with competence in various fields of advanced science, especially in genetic manipulation, particle physics, engineering, and other fields of technology.
 He has built advanced weaponry, space stations, superpowered humanoid lifeforms, and devices that generate volcanoes and earthquakes, block telepathy, and nullify all mutant powers across a few miles except for his own.
 He has promptly reconstructed such computerized devices from memory.
 He has bio-engineered new species including the Savage Land Mutates, and, using Deviant technology, Alpha the Ultimate Mutant.
 He is fluent in many human languages and once single-handedly deciphered the unknown language of a lost civilization.
 He possesses extraordinary skill in "reading" the microexpressions on others' faces and sensing what they are thinking and feeling, whether they are lying, fearful, etc. a skill which he refers to as "taking your enemy's measure".
 He also is a master strategist and tactician with extensive combat experience, and has often been successful in single-handed combat against entire groups of superhuman adversaries.
 He also has some military training in hand-to-hand combat and has been shown to be effective with his fists, but he prefers to use his powers when in combat situations.